meanands/myntra-tryon/README.md

 # 👗 Myntra Dress Try-On - AI Virtual Fitting

+A comprehensive solution for trying on Myntra dresses using AI-powered virtual fitting technology.
+This project includes both a **Chrome Extension** and a **Web Application** that allow you to upload your photo and try on any Myntra dress virtually!

+## 🎯 Two Ways to Use

+### 🌐 Web Application
 A beautiful web application that allows you to try on Myntra dresses using AI-powered virtual fitting technology.
 Upload your photo and paste any Myntra dress product URL to see how it looks on you!

+### 🔌 Chrome Extension
+A convenient Chrome extension that automatically detects Myntra product pages and allows you to try on dresses directly from the website.
+Perfect for seamless shopping experience!

 ## ✨ Features